mkgor/puff/README.md

 To escape tag, you should set escaping symbols before some tag to tell compiler to ignore it.

-Basic escaping symbols in Puff is ``//``, but you can edit it by setting your own Syntax class
+Default escaping symbols in Puff is ``//``, but you can edit it by setting your own Syntax class

 ````html
 [% set variable = 1 %]